Updated October 27, 2023

 Your employees are your greatest ambassadors.
-If they are endorsing your product it shows that the company is taking good care of them and they have good faith in the product too.
-Many companies provide incentives to employees for promoting their products.
-In banks, clerical staffs are given monetary incentives to promote some savings schemes or mutual funds.
+If they endorse your product, it shows that the company is taking good care of them and they have good faith in the product too.
+Many companies provide incentives to employees to promote their products.
+In banks, clerical staff is given monetary incentives to promote some savings schemes or mutual funds.
 The best performers among them may be periodically recognized by giving a gold coin on a monthly or quarterly basis.

-Employees promoting the company’s own products have twin benefits- it reflects the company’s top-line growth and employees stand to gain not only by way of incentives but salary hike at the end of the year if the efforts reflect on the bottom line too.
+Employees promoting the company’s own products have twin benefits- it reflects the company’s top-line growth, and employees stand to gain not only by way of incentives but salary hikes at the end of the year if the efforts reflect on the bottom line too.

-The other referral marketing advantage is that unlike a marketing executive or associate there are no retainers costs involved in utilizing employees for marketing.
+The other referral marketing advantage is that, unlike a marketing executive or associate, there are no retainer costs in utilizing employees for marketing.

 Your own customers: (Referral Marketing Strategy)

-A satisfied customer is your best marketing executive and therefore a company could tap into its rich customer database to utilize them by giving incentives for referrals.
-Citibank gives Rs 2000 per referral for credit cards to its existing customers, while Google has announced $7.50 per referral to its account holders for promoting Adwords campaigns.
+A satisfied customer is your best marketing executive; therefore, a company could tap into its rich customer database to utilize them by giving referral incentives.
+Citibank gives its existing customers Rs 2000 per referral for credit cards, while Google has announced $7.50 per referral to its account holders for promoting Adwords campaigns.
 Many top-selling magazines such as Readers’ Digest, The Week, India Today have all used referral marketing over the years to boost business.
-Sometimes, the incentive may be a collection of best articles that have already appeared in the magazine since inception or it could be a useful booklet that the reader can keep as a reference.
+Sometimes, the incentive may be a collection of the best articles that have already appeared in the magazine since its inception, or it could be a useful booklet that the reader can keep as a reference.

-Dropbox, a leading online file storage company implemented a referral marketing program for its subscribers in 2009.
-In a referral marketing program, those who signed up and those who referred got free space.
-Within a year, referral accounted for more than 35% of the new business for Dropbox.
-There are several examples from the industry all over the world that have employed referral marketing –AT&T gives customers an opportunity to earn up to $575 per year through referrals.
+Dropbox, a leading online file storage company, implemented a referral marketing program for its subscribers in 2009.
+In a referral marketing program, those who signed up and those who were referred got free space.
+Within a year, referrals accounted for more than 35% of the new business for Dropbox.
+Several examples from the industry all over the world have employed referral marketing, e.g., AT&T allows customers to earn up to $575 per year through referrals.

 The tie-up with complementary businesses: (referral marketing strategy)

-Other ways of referral marketing are seen in an automobile, oil retailing companies promoting credit cards, air conditioner firms promoting stabilizers.
+One can see other ways of referral marketing in automobiles, oil retailing companies promoting credit cards, and air conditioner firms promoting stabilizers.